 The Golden Gate City Sub-Element of the Golden Gate Area Master Plan (GGAMP) was adopted on September 24, 2019.
 Modifications to the LDC, to support and implement residential and commercial redevelopment and renewal initiatives, are required to be initiated within two years.
 New uses, development standards, and a deviation process are introduced with this amendment.
 These initiatives are recommended by the GGAMP.
-More specifically, the LDCA shall comply with the following policies:
+More specifically, the LDCA shall comply with the policies listed in Exhibit B.